-Our financial instruments consist of cash and cash equivalents, accounts receivable, other receivables, accounts payable, life insurance policies, notes to former owners, a revolving credit facility and a term loan.
+Our financial instruments consist of cash and cash equivalents, accounts receivable, other receivables, accounts payable, interest rate swaps, life insurance policies, notes to former owners, a revolving credit facility and a term loan.
 We believe that the carrying values of these instruments on the accompanying Balance Sheets approximate their fair values.